mitre/secure-coding-case-studies/STYLE_GUIDE.md

 ## 5. Images and Diagrams

 Images and diagrams should be used as tools to help the reader better understand a complex topic.
 For example, a diagram that summarizes the different steps involved in an exploit might help the reader better understand a complex topic detailed in the case study text.
+Typically, case studies have between 0 and 2 images or diagrams.
+More than 2 may become distracting, but this is not a hard and fast rule.